Controlling the false discovery rate via knockoffs: Knockoffs and FDR control

-Now that we understand the condition on $\bm s$ necessary for knockoff features with the desired correlation structure to exist, it remains to discuss which one we should construct, that is, to specify a choice of $\bm s$.
-Returning to the example of statistic from \secref{new}, we will have a useful methodology only if those variables that truly belong to the model tend to be selected before their knockoffs as we would otherwise have no power.
+Now that we understand the condition on $\mathbf s$ necessary for knockoff features with the desired correlation structure to exist, it remains to discuss which one we should construct, that is, to specify a choice of $\mathbf s$.
+Returning to the example of the statistic from Section~\ref{sec:new}, we will have a useful methodology only if those variables that truly belong to the model tend to be selected before their knockoffs as we would otherwise have no power.
 Imagine that variable $\X_j$ is in the true model.
 Then we wish to have $\X_j$ enter before $\Xproxy_j$.
 To make this happen, we need the correlation between $\Xproxy_j$ and the true signal to be small, so that $\Xproxy_j$ does not enter the Lasso model early.
 In other words, we would like $\X_j$ and $\Xproxy_j$ to be as orthogonal to each other as possible.
-In a setting where the features are normalized, i.e.~$\Sigma_{jj}=1$ for all $j$, we would like to have $\Xproxy_j^\top \X_j = 1-s_j$ as close to zero as possible.
-Below, we consider two particular types of knockoffs: \begin{itemize} \item {\em Equi-correlated knockoffs}: Here, $s_j = 2\lambda_{\text{min}}(\bm{\Sigma}) \wedge 1$ for all $j$, so that all the correlations take on the identical value
+In a setting where the features are normalized, that is, $\Sigma_{jj}=1$ for all $j$, we would like to have $\Xproxy_j^\top\X_j = 1-s_j$ as close to zero as possible.
+Below, we consider two particular types of knockoffs: \begin{itemize} \item\textit{Equi-correlated knockoffs}: Here, $s_j = 2\lambda_{\operatorname{min}}(\bolds{\Sigma}) \wedge1$ for all $j$, so that all the correlations take on the identical value

-Among all knockoffs with this equi-variant property, this choice minimizes the value of $|\<\X_j, \tilde{\X}_j\>|$.
+Among all knockoffs with this equi-variant property, this choice minimizes the value of $|\langle\X_j, \tilde{\X}_j\rangle|$.

-\item {\em SDP knockoffs}: Another possibility is to select knockoffs so that the average correlation between an original variable and its knockoff is minimum.
+\item\textit{SDP knockoffs}: Another possibility is to select knockoffs so that the average correlation between an original variable and its knockoff is minimum.
 This is done by solving the convex problem

-This optimization problem is a highly structured semidefinite program (SDP), which can be solved very efficiently \cite{BoydBook}.
-At the optimum, $s_j \le 1$ for all $j$ (the reason is that if $s_j > 1$, then setting $s_j = 1$ maintains feasibility and reduces the value of the objective), so that this problem is equivalent to the simpler SDP
+This optimization problem is a highly structured, semidefinite program (SDP), which can be solved very efficiently \cite{BoydBook}. \end{itemize} If the original design matrix $\X$ allows us to construct a knockoff matrix $\Xproxy$ such that the $s_j$'s are high (near $1$), the knockoff procedure will have high power; if this is not the case, then the power is likely to be lower.